expressjs/expressjs.com/en/guide/overriding-express-api.md

 1. Assigned properties (ex: `req.baseUrl`, `req.originalUrl`)
 2. Defined as getters (ex: `req.secure`, `req.ip`)

-Since properties under category 1 are dynamically assigned on the `request` and `response` objects in the context of the current request-response cycle, their behavior cannot be overriden.
+Since properties under category 1 are dynamically assigned on the `request` and `response` objects in the context of the current request-response cycle, their behavior cannot be overridden.

 Properties under category 2 can be overwritten using the Express API extensions API.